Classic 15th Century Knights ArmorClassic 15th Century... EAFP-01

 Full knights armour for interior

 This magnificent piece of the modern medieval armor art will adorn even the most sophisticated interior.
 The soldier armour made in the style of Italian masters of the XIV century.
 Every part is completely handcrafted by our artisans.
-We can make it according to your specific measurements.
+This armor is made by standard sizes, not by measurements.
 This model of real medieval armor is not intended for battles and tournaments.
-However, you may use it for staging or reenactment events that do not suggest fencing and fights.
-Medieval suit of armor includes the next parts: Closed helmet armet; Plate cuirass with tassets; Pauldrons; Full arm protection; Gauntlets; Full leg protection; Segmented sabatons Base price includes following options: Cold-rolled steel 1.0 mm for all metal parts; Satin polishing; Black leather belts; Steel nickel-plated buckles; Steel rivets; No decoration; Main photo shows full medieval armor with following options: Cold-rolled steel 1.0 mm; Red leather belts; Brass buckles; Brass rivets; Mirror polishing..
+It can be used only like interior armor.
+Medieval suit of armor includes the next parts: Closed helmet armet; Plate cuirass with tassets; Pauldrons; Full arm protection; Gauntlets; Full leg protection; Segmented sabatons Base price includes following options: Cold-rolled steel 1.0 mm for all metal parts; Satin polishing; Black leather belts; Steel nickel-plated buckles; Steel rivets; No decoration; Main photo shows full medieval armor with following options: Cold-rolled steel 1.0 mm; Red leather belts; Brass buckles; Brass rivets; Mirror polishing; Plume; Etching This model can b..

 SCA full contact fighter kit